vulsdoc/vuls/docs/usage-report.md

 ...
 ```

-## Example: Use HTTP to access to vulnerability dictionarys
+## Example: Use HTTP to access to vulnerability dictionary

 config.toml